William C. Davis Jr.

-William C. Davis Jr. (1921–2010) was an American ballistics engineer, best remembered as a writer and editor on ballistics for the American Rifleman, published by the National Rifle Association.
+William C. Davis Jr. (1921–2010) was an American ballistics engineer, best remembered as a writer and editor on ballistics for American Rifleman magazine.

 Early life

 After graduating from Shinglehouse High School in 1937, Davis received a degree in physics and mathematics from Saint Bonaventure University in 1941.
-He joined the United States Army in 1942, qualified expert with rifle, pistol, and carbine, and served through World War II advancing to the rank of captain.
+He joined the United States Army in 1942, was a qualified expert with rifle, pistol, and carbine, and served through World War II advancing to the rank of captain.

 Engineer

 He became a civilian ordnance engineer in 1951, and worked at Aberdeen Proving Grounds, Frankford Arsenal, and Rock Island Arsenal.
-He was the United States representative for the Perdine trials of 1953 leading to adoption of the 7.62×51mm as the standard NATO military cartridge.
-He subsequently assisted development of the 5.56×45mm cartridge and M16 rifle before retiring from federal employment in 1972.
+He was the United States representative for the Perdine trials of 1953 leading to the adoption of the 7.62×51mm as the standard NATO military cartridge.
+He subsequently assisted in the development of the 5.56×45mm cartridge and M16 rifle before retiring from federal employment in 1972.
 Davis founded Tioga Engineering Company in 1980.